hams71/Dbt_Demo/README.md

 ```

 - Activate the env
-  - Keep in mind to be in the correct folder
+  - Remember to be in the correct folder.
 ```bash
   source dbt-env/bin/activate
 ```
-- In this repo dbt is also ready there you can use that or clone there repo.
+- In this repo dbt-core has already been download but you can clone it as well.
 ```bash
   git clone https://github.com/dbt-labs/dbt.git
 ```

-- Go into the dbt folder
+- Go into the dbt folder and install dbt.
+- In the requirements.txt you can specify what to download e.g. snowflake, big-query.
 ```bash
   cd dbt
   pip install -r requirements.txt
 ```

-- Check if dbt installed
+- Command to verify dbt installed.
 ```bash
   dbt --version
 ```

-- Download the Snowflake Plugin
+- Download the Snowflake Plugin if not specified in the requirements.txt file
 ```bash
   pip install dbt-snowflake
 ```